chaotic-aur/packages/README.md

 #### Modified packages

-While we would prefer to build AUR packages without modification, this is often not practical or possible.
+While we would prefer to build AUR packages without modification, doing so is often not practical or possible.

-- Common errors and poor packaging practices are automatically corrected.
-    + Missing commands, or other adjustments, are added to allow the package to build successfully.
-    + Erroneous commands that could result in disruptive behaviors are removed.
-    + Automatic corrections are not marked because they usually do not alter package functionality.
-- Some packages are manually adjusted (interfere).
-    + Issues that the automatic corrections don't cover are corrected.
-    + Interfered packages are marked by an optional depends on `chaotic-interfere`.
+- Depends, options, or commands may be missing.
+- Erroneous options or commands may be present.
+- Packages may not build or function without changes.
+- Packages may not meet packaging standards.

+To address such issues:

+- [Toolbox](https://github.com/chaotic-aur/toolbox) automatically corrects some common errors.
+- Manual corrections may be applied with [Interfere](https://github.com/chaotic-aur/interfere).
+- The original package may be forked as a custom package.

+#### Special packages

+- `chaotic-keyring`: Public keys to verify the Chaotic-AUR package signatures.
+- `chaotic-mirrorlist`: List of servers mirroring Chaotic-AUR packages.
-        -  `chaotic-interfere` is a dummy package that is *not* intended to be installed.
-Installing it does no good or harm.
+- `chaotic-interfere`: Marker indicating manually applied interferes.
+This package is *not* intended to be installed.
-- Some packages have been replaced by custom packages, usually a fork of the original.
-    + The original usually had some issue that was difficult to solve by other means.
-    + Fork vs interfere is decided case-by-case.
-        - Interfere capability may have been limited at the time of the fork.
-        - Some custom packages may be moved to the interfere system, or vice versa.
-    + Custom packages are *not* currently marked.

-Chaotic-AUR contains a metapackage, `chaotic-kf5-dummy`.
-This is a *temporary* workaround to allow some packages to continue functioning while upstream renames the KF5 packages.
-Eventually the dummy package, and any related packages that are not updated, will be dropped.
-This is planned for when KF6 becomes the upstream default.
+- `chaotic-kf5-dummy`: Workaround to allow packages with outdated KF5-related depends to continue to function.
+Eventually this, and related packages that haven't been updated, will be dropped.
+Planned for when KF6 becomes the upstream default.

 #### Banished and rejected packages 📑